MoOx/phenomic/docs/content/docs/usage/layouts.md

 ---
-title: How to use create your page layouts in Statinamic
+title: How to use create your page layouts in Phenomic
 incomplete: true
 ---

-Statinamic uses React components as layouts.
+Phenomic uses React components as layouts.

-By default, Statinamic might need 2 layouts:
+By default, Phenomic might need 2 layouts:

 - `Page`
 - `PageError`